-This block contains additional Arabic presentation forms consisting of spacing or tatweel forms of Arabic diacritics, contextual variants of primary Arabic letters, and the obligatory LAM-ALEF ligature.
+This block contains additional Arabic presentation forms consisting of spacing or tatweel forms of Arabic diacritics, contextual variants of primary Arabic letters, and some of the obligatory LAM-ALEF ligatures.
 They are included here for compatibility with preexisting standards and legacy implementations that use these forms as characters.
-They can be replaced by letters from the Arabic block (U+0600..U+06FF).
-Implementations can handle contextual glyph shaping by rendering rules when accessing glyphs from fonts, rather than by encoding contextual shapes as characters.
+Instead of these, letters from the Arabic block (U+0600..U+06FF) should be used for interchange.
+Implementations should handle contextual glyph shaping by rendering rules when accessing glyphs from fonts, rather than by encoding contextual shapes as characters.